ntkhang03/laravel-artisan-helper/README.md

 ### Accessing Laravel Commands

-Once activated, you will see a new "Laravel Tools" icon in the Activity Bar.
+Once activated, you will see a new "Laravel Command Suite" icon in the Activity Bar.
 Click on it to access various Laravel commands categorized into:

+**Artisan Commands**:
 - **Make**: Commands for creating new Laravel components such as controllers, models, migrations, and more.
 - **Migrate & Database**: Commands for managing database migrations and seeding.
 - **Misc**: Miscellaneous Laravel commands like serving the application and listing routes.

+**Composer Commands**:
+- **Basic**: Basic Composer commands for project setup.
+- **Dependencies**: Commands to manage and check dependencies.
+- **Project Management**: Commands for managing and validating your project.
+- **Configuration**: Commands for configuration and global settings.
+- **Scripts**: Commands to run project scripts.
+- **Miscellaneous**: Other useful Composer commands.

-### Running Artisan Commands
+### Running Artisan and Composer Commands

 1. Click on the desired command in the sidebar.
 2. If the command requires input (e.g., the name of a new controller), you will be prompted to enter the required information.